Working out your pay

 - redundancy pay and pay during time off for job-hunting if you’re made redundant

-- pay during your notice period
+- pay during your notice period when leaving a job

 - holiday pay

 - guarantee pay for work - you get this if your employer cannot provide you with work, but your contract says they have to pay you anyway

 - compensation awarded by Employment Tribunals

 What you’re entitled to depends on your work status.